Bohemian Like You

+The song reached the top 10 on the US Billboard Triple-A chart, peaking at No. 7.
+It was also a hit in several other countries, reaching the top five in Greece and Italy and peaking at No. 1 in Portugal.
+It initially reached No. 42 on the UK Singles Chart in 2000, but after featuring in a popular Vodafone advertisement, it was re-released in October 2001 and peaked at No. 5 on the same chart.

 Background

 Lead singer Courtney Taylor-Taylor said the song was inspired when he saw a woman in a car stopped at the traffic light below his apartment window and began to fantasize about a relationship with her.
 He said, "My silly little brain ran amok with the dream of love and vintage motor malfunctions.
 It was only natural to weave it into a song on the spot."

 Critical reception

 Louis Pattison of NME called the song "the quintessential Dandy Warhols moment to date".
 In 2011, Robert Webb of The Independent called it "a defining song of the last decade".

 The A.V.
-Club noted the various influences from "retro" music present in the song, including how the guitar intro seems to imitate that of "Little Bitch" by the Specials as well as "Jumpin' Jack Flash" by the Rolling Stones.
+Club noted the various influences from "retro" music present in the song, including how the guitar intro seems to imitate that of "Little Bitch" by the Specials as well as "Brown Sugar" by the Rolling Stones.

 Music video

 The music video for the song was directed by Taylor-Taylor.

 The video shows the band playing in a karaoke bar (the now-closed Slabtown bar in Portland, Oregon) while different people sing the lyrics of the song as displayed on the television at the bar.
 In this video, the scenes correspond with the lyrics.
 In the first verse, a man approaches a young woman who is working on a hearse with her friends.
 They both flirtatiously sing the lyrics to each other as a sign of attraction.
 The man is so attracted to the woman that he stares at her lower body and then visualizes her naked.
 Then the video switches to a waiter while he is serving a group of customers at a table.
 One of the girls in the group is attracted to the waiter and the two begin to flirt and mime the lyrics to the second verse.
 She visualizes him naked.
 For the third verse the waiter and the mechanic who was fixing the car are in the same apartment.
 While the mechanic and her new love interest exchange a look, the woman from the restaurant emerges from a curtain wearing a babydoll.
 She then takes the waiter's hand and pulls him away.
 The video ends with the characters from the video singing the lyrics in the karaoke bar along with many other people including a man spinning a hula hoop around his waist.